 Are you a contractor, subcontractor, or material supplier that was not paid on a construction project?
-Our Denver mechanic’s lien attorney will prepare, record and foreclose, if necessary, a mechanic’s lien to help you get paid.
-There are, however, strict time limits to preserve your rights to a mechanic’s lien.
+Our Denver contract lawyers will prepare, record and foreclose, if necessary, a mechanic’s lien to help you get paid.
+There are, however, strict time limits to preserve your rights to a mechanic’s lien to avoid commercial litigation.
 Unfortunately, the deadline for recording a mechanic’s lien often runs while you are waiting for payment.

 Additionally, the notice of intent and the mechanic’s lien must strictly comply with Colorado law or the lien will be invalid.
 If you record an invalid mechanic’s lien, the court should award the property owner statutory damages of $1,000.00 or actual damages, whichever is greater, plus attorney’s fees and costs.
 Act early to avoid waiving your right to record a mechanic’s lien, and let us prepare the document so you do not record an invalid lien.

-If a mechanic’s lien has been recorded against your home or property, a Denver mechanic’s lien attorney will examine the lien to determine if it’s even valid or not properly recorded under Colorado law.
+If a mechanic’s lien has been recorded against your home or property, a Denver contract lawyer will examine the mechanic’s lien to determine if it’s even valid or not properly recorded under Colorado law.
 A mechanic’s lien may also be invalid if the amount of the lien is greater than the amount owed.
-If we find the lien was improperly recorded or otherwise invalid, we first attempt to remove the lien without litigation.
+If we find the lien was improperly recorded or otherwise invalid, we first attempt to remove the lien without commercial litigation.

 If litigation is necessary to remove an invalid mechanic’s lien, the court should award you statutory damages, attorney’s fees, and costs.
 Additionally, if you bought a new single family home and paid the full amount owed, then you may have a defense under Colorado law that prevents lien claimants from enforcing their mechanic’s liens.
 We can help you assert this defense or remove an invalid mechanic’s lien that was recorded against your home or property.